vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 Cord doesn't support browser Discord out of the box.
 Use [arrpc](https://github.com/OpenAsar/arrpc) as a bridge.
 Follow its instructions closely.

+>[!IMPORTANT]
+> arrpc has been left unmaintained for quite some time.

 ### 🐧 Running inside WSL

 WSL doesn't expose Windows named pipes by default, which Discord needs.
 To work around that, use `socat` and `npiperelay`.